THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Ability to last over time

 In 2024, through this initiative and the other services of the after-sales channel, the Moncler brand handled more than 41,000 requests for repairs of garments used by its clients, equal to about 40 tonnes, 89% of which were fulfilled.
+The value of these services represented 0.05% of the Moncler Group’s total revenues in 2024.
 All garments that cannot be repaired or returned to clients are recycled.

 In terms of how clients should use products in order to increase their ability to last over time, information has also been included on product labels and in the appropriate “composition and care” section of the site that provides guidance on garment care and washing.